The All-Girl Advantage

 Why Choose a Girls’ School?

 Girls’ schools teach that there is enormous potential and power in being a girl.
-At girls’ schools a girl occupies every part in the play, every seat on the student government, and every position on every team.
+At Villa, girls occupy every part in the production, every seat on the student government, and every position on every team.

 Not only does she have a wealth of avenues for self-exploration and development; she has a wealth of peer role models.
-Girls’ schools create many opportunities for leadership in the classroom and in life.
+Villa Maria Academy creates many opportunities for leadership in the classroom and in life.

-The advantages are clear; girls’ schools provide an environment that gives every girl an opportunity to showcase her emerging intellect and talents.
+The advantages are clear; Villa provides an environment that gives every girl an opportunity to showcase her emerging intellect and talents.
 The experience allows girls to explore and nurture their passions and potential.

 Girls Learn Differently than Boys

 Girls learn in different ways than boys, at different rates and at different times in their developmental stages.
-At an all-girls’ school, instruction is geared to the way girls learn.
+At Villa, instruction is geared to the way girls learn.